cmlykke/cjk-double-stroke-scala/README.md

 It contains 28.863 different single characters, and 179.226 multi-character words.
 You can write any of the 5.000 most common characters without having to scroll, using a maximum of 4 keystrokes per character (plus selection using the number keys).
-It comes in to versions:
+It comes in two versions:
 劉碼繁 Liumafan for writing traditional characters, and 刘码简 Liumajian for writing simplified characters.